Jeffrey Kahane

 Jeffrey Alan Kahane (born September 12, 1956) is an American classical concert pianist and conductor.
 He was music director of the Los Angeles Chamber Orchestra for 20 years, the longest of any music director in the orchestra's history.
-He is the music director of the Sarasota Music Festival, a program of the Sarasota Orchestra, music director of the San Antonio Philharmonic, and a professor of keyboard studies (piano) at the USC Thornton School of Music in Los Angeles, California.
+He is the music director of the Sarasota Music Festival, a program of the Sarasota Orchestra, and a professor of keyboard studies (piano) at the USC Thornton School of Music in Los Angeles, California.

 Early life and education

 Kahane grew up in West Los Angeles, and began studying piano at age five, and at age 10 began learning to play the guitar.
 For the next few years, he split his time between his piano studies and playing folk and rock music on the guitar.
 At age 14, he was accepted as a scholarship pupil by the Polish-born pianist Jakob Gimpel.
 "I was completely transformed by the contact with him", Kahane said.
 "There was something that I got from Brahms and Beethoven and Bach that I couldn't live without.
 And I wanted to make a contribution to keeping it vital and alive."

 After his sophomore year of high school, Kahane entered the San Francisco Conservatory of Music.
 He studied piano and conducting, and graduated in 1977.
 While in San Francisco, he played keyboard instruments in the San Francisco Symphony, explored jazz, and played in the pit for a touring Broadway musical.
 Kahane later earned a Master of Arts degree in classics from the University of Colorado Boulder.